Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad (or Not Working in Malta)

-Any non-EU/EEA/EFTA (Switzerland) that would like to work in the Hospitality and Tourism sector in Malta will need to have a Skills Pass.
+Any non-EU/EEA/EFTA (Switzerland) who would like to work in the Hospitality and Tourism sector in Malta will need to have a Skills Pass.
 This process includes:

 Phase